Naturally, just about every brand out there claims their compact elliptical trainers are the best.

 This elliptical machine’s best feature is its unique 10-inch vertical climbing path that can maximize your movement and increase the calories you burn.

-Its inertia-enhanced flywheel promises a smooth workout, while its oversized cushioned pedals and beefy handles ensure a zero-impact experience.
+Its inertia-enhanced flywheel made my workouts smooth, while its oversized cushioned pedals and beefy handles ensured a zero-impact experience.

 It has 24 digital resistance levels and comes with a 30-day iFit trial membership that will give you access to workouts led by expert iFit trainers.
 The instructors can even control your machine’s speed and incline real-time using Bluetooth technology.